Practice Development: Sales Tax Economic Nexus Under Wayfair

 Let’s now assume that your client didn’t exceed the threshold of $100K in gross receipts until February 28, 2019.
 In this case, your client would be required to register by the first day of the next month, or March 1, 2019.

 Mississippi’s law (Miss.
 Code Ann.
 Section 27-67-4(2)(e)) was technically effective on 12/1/2017, prior to the Wayfair ruling.
 The state deferred enforcement pending the outcome of Wayfair.
-However, after the decision, the Department of Revenue made the decision to allow online sellers to begin collection of Mississippi use tax for sales made on or after September 1, 2018, so long as they registered by August 31, 2018.
+However, after the decision, the Department of Revenue made the decision to allow online sellers to begin to collect Mississippi use tax for sales made on or after September 1, 2018, so long as they registered by August 31, 2018.

 Here, looking back at the prior twelve-month period would require you to look at your client’s transaction data starting on 9/1/2017.
 In this scenario, let’s assume your client didn’t hit the gross sales threshold of $250K until 4/1/2018.
 Following the Mississippi guidance, your client should have registered by 8/31/2018 to relieve the burden of the prior exposure.
 If your client did not register by that date, the lookback period would effectively start with transactions dating back to the original effective date, which is 12/1/2017.